isabella232/rtos-docs-pr.pt-pt/rtos-docs/threadx/chapter4.md

 ## <a name="tx_event_flags_set_notify"></a>tx_event_flags_set_notify

-Notifique a aplicação quando as bandeiras do evento forem definidas
+Notifique o pedido quando as bandeiras do evento forem definidas

 ### <a name="prototype"></a>Prototype